HellobyeCZ/CovidInCZ/README.md

 # CovidInCZ (CURRENTLY NOT WORKING)
 - Not working due the urls/apis stopped distributting data from our government sites.
+\n
 Repo for my quick dashboards for Covid cases predictions in Czech Republic.

 This is the result of my covid lockdown boredom.